Geist-im-Wind/Wargame-Writeups/OverTheWire/Krypton/level3/README.md

                 print encrypted.translate(tr) + "\n"
 ```

 With it mentioning that the text being in English was key, I did some research and found documentation on cryptoanalysis for simple substitution ciphers.
-With that in mind, making a program to automatically break the cipher was not difficult.

 ```python